-- 1. A Large City must submit to the Department findings and analysis demonstrating that the proposed standard or standards will not, individually or cumulatively, cause unreasonable cost or delay to the development of Middle Housing.
+- ii.
+The areas in which the Large City applied the alternative standard or standards have a sufficient quantity of remaining sites where the Large City can acoomodate Middle Housing to ensure a minimum three percent production rate over a twenty year horizon.
+The production rate is the ratio of building permits issued for the applicable Middle Housing type in comparison to the total building permits issued for all Middle Housing and detached single-family dwellings over the same time frame; and - b.
+If a Large City applied a design standard or standards that resulted in the substantial production of Middle Housing in a zone where the standard was applied, the Large City may apply that standard or standards in other zones, provided that any standard that scales by dwelling unit scales with the minimum Lot or Parcel size of the zoning district in which it applies. - 2.
+New Alternative Siting or Design Standards A Large City must submit to the Department of Land Conservation and Development findings and analysis demonstrating that the proposed standard or standards will not, individually or cumulatively, cause unreasonable cost or delay to the development of Middle Housing.
 To demonstrate that, the Large City must consider how a standard or standards, individually and cumulatively, affect the following factors in comparison to what is would otherwise be required under OAR 660-046-0220 or OAR 660-046-0225: - a.
 The total time and cost of construction, including design, labor, and materials; - b.
 The total cost of land; - c.
 The availability and acquisition of land, including areas with existing development; - d.
 The total time and cost of permitting and fees required to make land suitable for development; - e.
 The cumulative livable floor area that can be produced; and - f.
 The proportionality of cumulative time and cost imposed by the proposed standard(s) in relationship to the public need or interest the standard(s) fulfill.